The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Examples

 Then, $G$ is semi--hyperbolic but not hyperbolic (so, not expanding) (\cite[Example 5.8]{hiroki2}).
 Since $\Crit_*(f)=\{0\}$ is a singleton, it follows from Observation~\ref{o20190529} that $G$ is a {\rm TNR} semigroup.
 Moreover, $G$ satisfies the Nice Open Set Condition with $U.$ Since

-\cite[Theorem 1.25]{hiroki4} implies that $J(G)$ is porous and $\HD(J(G))<2.$ It is also easy to see that the multi--map $f$ is {\rm C--F} balanced.
+\cite[Theorem 1.25]{hiroki4} implies that $J(G)$ is porous and $\HD(J(G))<2.$ It is also easy to see that the $u$--tuple map $f$ is {\rm C--F} balanced.
 It follows from Lemma~\ref{l320190325} that $G$ is of finite type.
-So, $G$ satisfies all our requirements imposed on a rational semigroup throughout the manuscript.
+Thus, $G$ is a finely non--recurrent rational semigroups satisfying the Nice Open Set Condition, i.e. \NOSC-FNR.
 In addition, by Theorem~\ref{Theorem A} we have that

 Furthermore (see \text{{\rm Figure~\ref{fig:z2+2z2-2-1}}}),

 \end{ex}